Design Directions - Interactive Online Course - from 30 January to 29 May

 Each task is followed by a live online discussion, based on floral design theory.

-Taking the work that you've submitted before each meeting, Mark prepares detailed, considered feedback framed within the terms of the principals of design.
+Taking the work that you've submitted before each meeting, Mark prepares detailed, considered feedback framed within the terms of the principles of design.

 "The most enjoyable part was seeing all the participants designs and getting together in the meetings when you would give your feedback."

-Tasks and discussions are spaced apart over a five month period - starting, on 26 September 2022 and finishing on 6 February 202 - and they encourage individual expression, creativity and resourcefulness.
+Tasks and discussions are spaced apart over a five month period - starting on 30 January 2023 and finishing on 29 May - and they encourage individual expression, creativity and resourcefulness.

 Detailed list of meeting dates and times can be found here.